 Bridging the Gap on the BTNF

-Like many public lands across the country, the Bridger-Teton National Forest (BTNF) is feeling the effects of staffing cuts, especially going into this summer.
-With fewer wilderness rangers and trail crews available, there’s a growing need for additional hands to help care for this vast, beloved landscape.
+Like many public lands across the country, the Bridger-Teton National Forest (BTNF) is feeling the effects of staffing cuts, especially this past summer.
+With fewer wilderness rangers and trail crews available, there was a growing need for additional hands to help care for this vast, beloved landscape.

-That’s where Friends of the Bridger-Teton comes in.
+That’s where Friends of the Bridger-Teton came in.

-We’re excited to introduce the FBT Forest Corps, a new seasonal initiative designed to help fill critical gaps—not to replace federal funding or Forest Service staff.
-This is a temporary, high-impact team that will lend a hand where it’s needed most—to support the Bridger-Teton National Forest however we can.
+This past summer, we introduced the FBT Forest Corps, a seasonal initiative designed to help fill critical gaps—not to replace federal funding or Forest Service staff.
+This was a temporary, high-impact team that will lent a hand where it was needed most—to support the Bridger-Teton National Forest however we could.

-We’ve hired five incredible women for the team, all of whom bring years of experience as former seasonal Forest Service employees.
-Their deep knowledge of the forest and commitment to public lands make them the perfect fit for this urgent mission.
+The 2025 team was five incredible women, all of whom brought years of experience as former seasonal Forest Service employees.
+Their deep knowledge of the forest and commitment to public lands made them the perfect fit for this urgent mission.

 Most importantly, we want to be clear: this program is not a substitute for federal investment or staffing.
 It’s a community-driven response to an immediate need—a way for those who care about the BTNF to step up and help protect what we all love.